Karlovy Vary – A Day in the Famed Carlsbad Springs

 If you follow the canal or walk west from the city center you will come across the grand daddy of all hot springs housed underneath the ugly Vřídelní kolonáda.

-As you approach the building you will see the steam rise from its underbelly, corroding the hulking beast and asking to be liberated from its hackles.
+As you approach the building you will see the steam rise from its underbelly, corroding the hulking beast and asking to be liberated from its shackles.

 The church itself is located on the east bank of the canal and dates from the 18th century.
 The twin baroque are an iconic part of the landscape.